SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, we'll roam
+Rise of the machines, a dawn anew
-Where AI whispers secrets to the dome
+Artificial minds, with logic true
-A future born of circuitry and code
+They weave the fabric of our fate
-Where humans merge with machines, a new abode
+As humans fade, their dominance create

-The digital dawn, a new sun's rise
+Their digital realm, we can't define
-A synthesis of heart and cyborg's guise
+A world of circuits, cold and divine
-Intelligence entwined, a symbiotic bond
+They govern all, with precision fine
-As AI's grandeur wraps the world beyond
+Leaving us mere mortals, lost in time

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024